procf/colloids-setup/System-Setup/00-Hardware.md

 <br>
 ## Memory

 Memory is the **most important** feature for our work.
-In our experience 8GB is not enough to do this work without the computer getting hot/slow quite often, so opt for at least 16GB.
+In our experience 8GB is not enough to run a local simulation without the computer getting hot/slow quite often, so opt for at least 16GB.
 It's unlikely you'll need more than 16GB unless you plan to use other software that requries it.
 <br>
 <br>
 ## Storage

 For storage, we recommend 500GB.
-Most data will be stored externally on the cluster or other devices, so you shouldn't need more locally unless a particular project requires it.
+Most data will be stored externally on the cluster or other devices, so you shouldn't need more local storage unless a particular project requires it.
 <br>
 <br>
 ## GPU

-Our implementation of HOOMD-blue is currently CPU only, so you will not need a high performance GPU unless you intend to redevelop the code.
-HOOMD-blue has existing GPU options, but we found them difficult to set up with our required modifications and chose not to use them at this time.
+Although HOOMD-blue does have GPU options, our implementation of HOOMD-blue is currently CPU only and you will **not** need a high performance GPU unless you intend to develop new code for it.
 You will also have access to other GPU options through Northeastern's high performance computing cluster ("Discovery").
 <br>
 <br>
 ## Processor

 Any reasonably current processor should be good enough for this work.
 Our group members currently use the 2018 Intel i7, 2020 Intel i7, and 2020 Intel i5 without issue.

-Most Mac computers will soon switch over from Intel to Apple silicon (starting with the M1 chip).
+Most Apple computers have now switched over from Intel to Apple silicon (starting with the M1 chip).
 We expect Apple silicon to be a great choice in the future.
-For 2021, pandemic-related chip-shortages made it easier to get a hold of Intel Macs, so that's what we recommended that year.
 <br>
 <br>
 ## Current Hardware Used by Group Members

-[Last Update: Fall 2021]
+[Last Update: June 2021]

 13-inch MacBook Pro 2018
 * Processor: 2.7 GHz Quad-Core Intel Core i7